gustavomagalhaesolv/Blog-Preview-Card/README.md

 This project was created as part of a frontend mentor challenge to improve my HTML and CSS skills.

-In my second project, I focused on introducing more dynamism and cleaning up the code structure fundamental CSS development.
+In my second project, I focused on introducing more dynamism and cleaning up the code structure using fundamental CSS development.

 ## ✨ Features